Porgramming-Hero-web-course/batch-4-assignment-1-Apurbopaul131/src/blog-1.md

     //if you want to use any property thet does not exist in constituent types Person you get an compile-time error. const ApurboAddress:PersonProperty = "address";
 ```

+**Significane of Union types:**

+- **Flexibility:** Union types provide fexibility by allowing varialb to holds multuple types.Union types are most helpful for function that handle mulpile types as parameters.

+- **Simplifies error handling:** Union types define types explicitly that ensure easy error handling.

+- **Enhance code readability:** Union type defince possible values clearly that helpful for developers to understand the code.